USB Attack

 Sepio delves deeper, inspecting the intrinsic Hardware Bill of Material (HBOM) components.
 This involves identifying the physical profile of every hardware device during its connection event at the physical layer.
 This capability enables to discover and profile every peripheral device.
 Including identifying and discovering the USB devices that are attack tools or embedded within legit USB devices.

-Request a demo.
-Our experts will help you understand how to prevent USB attacks on your company network.
+Request a demo to learn more about preventing USB attacks on your network.